FelixOnline/v2/content/articles/2015-6-9-meaning-in-madness-barbicans-celebration-of-beckett.md

 subtitle: >
   Fred Fyles heads to the Barbican, where they are currently celebrating the work of Samuel Beckett, to watch Lessness and Waiting for Godot
 date: "2015-06-09 11:59:52 +0100"

 # Attributes from Felix Online V1
 id: "5605"
 old_path: /arts/5605/meaning-in-madness-barbicans-celebration-of-beckett
 aliases:
  - /arts/5605/meaning-in-madness-barbicans-celebration-of-beckett
+imported: true
+comments:
+ - Hello there just became aware of your blog through Google and found that it is really informative Im going to watch out for brussels Ill appreciate if you continue this in future Many people will be benefited from your writing Cheerscanada goose jas den haag 2015 httpwwwacmelnlnlnlcanadagoosejasdenhaag20159855htmlExcellent post I used to be checking continuously this blog and I am inspired Very helpful info particularly the closing section  I handle such information much I used to be looking for this certain info for a long time Thank you and best of luckmoncler careers 360 httpwwwtargettisportingclubititmonclercareers3608783htmlSchmids career record in Open Cup play is 1571 Offer chosen to feature Clive Tyldesley from ITV as well as the UK announcer Andy Townsend In order to cant just search online for famous teams and manufacturerscrdits fifa gratuit httpcreditsfutcom

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true